Skip to content ↓

 Very rarely, some learners can develop severe anxiety about coming to school and will avoid coming.
 Their attendance can start to decline significantly and suddenly.

-In order to support learners with these needs, the academy is able to access support from a variety of professionals who are experts in this fields.
+To support learners with these needs, the academy can access support from a variety of professionals who are experts in this fields.

 If you are concerned that your child may be experiencing this, please contact the Academy at the earliest possible opportunity.
 The earlier a child is supported the better the outcomes are for them.
-Initially a meeting will be held with either the Academy’s attendance Champion or Family Support Worker in order to try and identify reasons for the anxiety and agree a plan of support moving forward.
+Initially a meeting will be held with either the Academy’s attendance Champion or Family Support Workers to try and identify reasons for the anxiety and agree a plan of support moving forward.

 Pupil Not Attending Regularly (PNAR)